S3cur3Th1sSh1t/Ruy-Lopez/README.md

 ## Setup

+The PIC-Code was found to be compiled correctly with mingw-gcc version `gcc version 10-win32 20220324 (GCC)`.
+Newer versions did lead to crashes.

 You need to have [Nim](https://nim-lang.org/) installed for testing.

 <ins>After doing that, the dependencies can be installed via the following oneliner:</ins>